Registered jack: Types

 The most widely implemented registered jack in telecommunications is the RJ11.
 This is a modular connector wired for one telephone line, using the center two contacts of six available positions.
 This configuration is also used for single-line telephones in many countries other than the United States.
 It may also use a 6P4C connector, to use an additional wire pair for powering lamps on the telephone set.
 RJ14 is similar to RJ11, but is wired for two lines and RJ25 has three lines.
 RJ61 is a similar registered jack for four lines, but uses an 8P8C connector.

-The RJ45S jack is rarely used in telephone applications, and the keyed 8P8C modular plug used for RJ45S mechanically cannot be inserted into an Ethernet port, but a similar plug, the non-keyed 8P8C modular plugnever used for RJ45Sis used in Ethernet networks, and the connector is often, however improperly, referred to as RJ45 in this context.
+The RJ45S jack is rarely used in telephone applications, and the keyed 8P8C modular plug used for RJ45S mechanically cannot be inserted into an Ethernet port, but a similar plug, the non-keyed 8P8C modular plug – never used for RJ45S – is used in Ethernet networks, and the connector is often, however improperly, referred to as RJ45 in this context.